codice/saml-conformance/README.md

 >
 > Only supports SAML Version 2.0.
 All other version are not supported.
 > This test kit does not support proxying.
+> Only MUSTs from the specification are tested, currently.

 ## Building
 To build the project: